gadjoy/projects/docs/github_setup.md

 3. Add New SSH Key:
    - Click on New SSH key.
    - In the "Title" field, add a descriptive label for the new key.
-   - Paste your SSH key into the "Key" field.
+   - Paste your SSH **PUBLIC KEY** key into the "Key" field.
+   - Click Add SSH key.

+4. Test SSH Connection
      ```
      ssh -T git@github.com
      ```
-   - Click Add SSH key.
+     You may see a warning like this:
+     > The authenticity of host 'github.com (IP ADDRESS)' can't be established.
+    > ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.
+    > Are you sure you want to continue connecting (yes/no)?

 ## Step 3: Cloning a GitHub Repository
 1. Copy Repository SSH URL:
    - Go to the repository you want to clone on GitHub.